vitaly-rudenko/streamline/docs/quick-repl.md

 Create commands to quickly run specific actions against your Quick Repls.
 Commands can be ran on selections, files (saved and Untitled) and folder.

+When multiple commands match for current context (e.g. file), you will be prompted to select which command to use.
+If you want to avoid this, set `default: true` for the preferred command.

 ```ts
 type Command = {